Azure/cloud-scale-data-for-devs-guide/docs/crud-operations-with-cosmos-db.md

 ## Implementing CRUD operations

-Most of the interface functions are using default implementations.
-However, our wish list object is complex, so we've added a few more functions to help us out:
+Most Spring Data interface functions use default implementations.
+However, our wish list object is complex, so we add a few more functions:

 - `findByCustomerId`